kamilkodzi/beforeGIT/a_c/README.md

 # Exercises based on the C++ course like:
-* creating windows form and console programms,
+* creating windows form and console programs,
-* object pragramming exercises.
+* object programming exercises.